dechamps/ASIO401/CONFIGURATION.md

 #### Option `bufferSizeSamples`

-*Integer*-typed option that determines which ASIO buffer size (in samples) FlexASIO will suggest to the ASIO Host application.
+*Integer*-typed option that determines which ASIO buffer size (in samples) ASIO401 will suggest to the ASIO Host application.

 This option, in combination with [`suggestedLatencySeconds`][suggestedLatencySeconds],